 - UV burn and radiation injury to the eye

 - Vision loss due to an orbital bone fracture

 Any bleeding in the eye after a blunt trauma, such as that caused by a foreign object in the eye, can cause pressure buildup that leads to permanent damage and vision loss.
-You may require multiple surgeries to remove the object and replace your lens.
+You may require multiple surgeries to remove the object and replace your eye’s natural lens.

-Workplace Eye Injury Symptoms
+Common Workplace Eye Injury Symptoms